Crane Notification Form

 In order to comply with Building Code 3303.10.2, the owner of a building must notify the Department at least 72 hours before starting any work requiring a Tenant Protection Plan.

 In order to comply with §28-103.27.2 of the New York City Administrative Code, the owner of an occupied multiple dwelling with a permit for the alteration of 10 per cent or more of the existing floor surface area of the occupied multiple dwelling or an addition to the occupied multiple dwelling must notify the Department at least 72 hours before starting any work pursuant to the permit.

-In addition, owners must post or distribute a notice regarding Tenant Protection Plan for occupants.
-The notice must be distributed to each occupied dwelling unit OR posted in the lobby and
+In addition, owners must post and distribute a notice regarding Tenant Protection Plan for occupants.
+The notice must be distributed to each occupied dwelling unit and posted in the lobby and

 Local Law 159 requires Owners to post or distribute a Safe Construction Bill of Rights.
 HPD has created a form for Owners to post or distribute that is available on their website.